Fiserv/universal-commerce/docs/documentation/IG_QSR.md

 ## Getting Started
 To get started, turn to the [API Fundamentals](../docs/?path=/docs/documentation/Connectivity.md) page for details on connectivity, API HTTP Headers, API security, then return to this webpage to navigate through the QSR services below.

-Determine whether a customer wants to vault an account into Connected Commerce (uCom) or use guest check out (anonymous check out).
+Determine whether a customer wants to vault an account into Connected Commerce (uCom) or use Guest Checkout (Anonymous Checkout).

 ### Step 1: Set up customer profile